System Design Space

 Tablets and auto-sharding

-Table data is distributed across shard tablets that can split/move automatically as load increases.
+Table data is distributed across YDB tablets that can split and move automatically as load grows.

 Serializable transactions